constraintAutomaton/shape-federated-queries-paper/sections/plan.typ

 - Compare shape index with other summary methods
 - Evaluate re-execution performance in the context of LTQP
   - Perform a "federated query" over the index while storing the reachability criteria and then perform the traversal over does seed documents
+- Formalize an approach for adaptative query planning using shape index